-Parents’ and Friends’ Association
+Parents’ and Friends’ Association (P&F)

 The Association was formed in 1939 by volunteers to foster relationships between current families and preserve the greater School community links.

-- Helping student groups with financial support to attend events;
+- helping student groups with financial support to attend events

-- Working with the School and other community groups with major events;
+- working with the School and other community groups with major events

-- Hosting and providing support for special events such as the New Parents’ Morning Tea, our traditional Mothers’ Day Lunch and the Leaders’ Induction Morning tea.
+- hosting and providing support for special events such as the New Parents’ Morning Tea, our traditional Mother's Day Lunch and the Leaders’ Induction Morning tea.

 Year Level Representatives

-The Friends of the Arts
+The Friends of The Arts

-Saints Sport Group
+Saints Sport Support Group

 Friends of Rowing

-Friends of ELC
+Friends of the ELC

 Become one of Our Saints.

-- Receive each edition of Saints Alive
+- Every edition of our biannual community magazine Saints Alive

 - An invite to our ‘Our Saints’ Annual Morning Tea

-- An invite to our annual Foundation Long Lunch – Sunday September 24 2017
+- An invite to our annual Foundation Long Lunch

 - Invites to other special functions throughout the year